 Current problems with the Prestige skin line

 After each year, the Prestige Points that a player earned in that year are reset.
-Riot said the intent behind this is to not allow players to stock up points for the next year’s skins and to avoid making them more common on release day.
-There will be special Prestige Point shops at the end of a year to allow players to spend their Prestige Points so that they don’t disappear in vain.
+Riot said the intent behind this is to prevent players from stocking up on points for the next year’s skins and to avoid making them more common on release day.
+Riot previously announced there will be special Prestige Point shops at the end of a year to allow players to spend their Prestige Points so that they don’t disappear in vain.
 This demotivates players who purchase battle passes toward the middle of the year, though.
 They won’t have enough Prestige Points for a skin and will have to wait for the shop at the end of the year to use their Points.

 “Prestige skins are about taking an existing skin and adding rarity and desirability through more expensive-looking (and often sparkly!) materials in the model and VFX as well as the ways you can get the skin,” Riot’s lead producer of skins Carlos “IAMCARLOS” Giffoni said in an “Ask Riot” thread at the beginning of the year.

-The current system doesn’t reward effort that much.
-Instead, it rewards grinding as much as possible with no attention to mastering the champion.
-Perhaps a system of grinding combined with a focus on mastering the champion would make the skins feel more rewarding and desirable.
+If the current system doesn’t reward effort as much as fans hoped for, the new one will likely satisfy players who demanded a change in the Prestige system.
+We could expect a system of grinding combined with a focus on mastering the champion that would make the skins feel more rewarding and desirable.

 This article will be updated with every new release of a Prestige skin or Prestige Point updates.